joemasilotti/masilotti.com/_posts/2020-09-08-tailwind-css-everywhere-and-a-new-masilotti.com-product.md

 ## TailwindCSS colors in SwiftUI

 Keeping tune with my love of Tailwind I open sourced a new micro library, [TailwindCSS-SwiftUI](https://github.com/joemasilotti/TailwindCSS-SwiftUI).
-Micro because it has a single purple: add all 100 hand-picked [Tailwind colors](https://tailwindcss.com/docs/customizing-colors#default-color-palette) to your SwiftUI app.
+Micro because it has a single purpose: add all 100 hand-picked [Tailwind colors](https://tailwindcss.com/docs/customizing-colors#default-color-palette) to your SwiftUI app.

 ```swift
 import TailwindCSS_SwiftUI